 Not All Hardware is Created Equal

 While the look may not be as pricey as you think, a quality new barn door shower installation expect to start around $2,000.
 Make sure you are comparing apples to apples when it comes to Barn Doors, caveat emptor (let the buyer beware)!

-There is a huge discrepancy in quality when it comes to hardware and that that discrepancy is easily identifiable by price.
-Barn-style glass shower doors that are in the $1400 to $1500 range do not come with high-quality hardware.
+There is a huge discrepancy in quality when it comes to hardware and that discrepancy is easily identifiable by price.
+Barn-style glass shower doors that are in the $1000 to $1500 range do not come with high-quality hardware.
 China has rolled out some Knock-off, cheap versions that are all around a bad idea.

 When paired with sub-par hardware, barn-style glass doors do not close softly – a trait that is critical to maintaining the integrity of your glass over the long-haul.
-In addition, the hardware cannot support the weight of the door and will eventually begin to sag.
+In addition, the hardware is not solid and cannot support the weight of the door.
+The weight of the glass will eventually begin to sag the header.
 How do I know this?
 Well, like most things in life, I had to learn it the hard way.